Abigail-cloud/cinex/README.md

 # Cinema Booking System Documentation

 This documentation provides an overview of the Cinex Ticket Cinema Booking System code implementation.
 It includes information about the code structure, the functionality of different components, and an explanation of how semaphores are used in the system.
+It is a simplified ticket booking system for a cinema.The cinema has a limited number of seats available, and multiple customers can try to book tickets concurrently

 ## Code Structure